cedricbonhomme/newspipe/docs/index.rst

 Presentation
 ------------

-pyAggr3g470r_ is a multi-threaded news aggregator with a web interface based on CherryPy_.
+pyAggr3g470r_ is a news aggregator with a web interface based on CherryPy_.
 Articles are stored in a MongoDB_ base.